JAForbes/zxrun/README.md

 ---

 I want to add a bunch of other useful features like tab completion, surfacing documentation from functions to the help, error checking for missing required arguments.
 But it's already great.
+This is early days... see you soon!